Collingtree Parish Council

 Village Maintenance Issues in the Parish

-From December 2017 the maintenance of the grass verges, tree trimming and other adhoc duties will be covered by local workman Rob Flight.
+From December 2017 the maintenance of the grass verges, tree trimming and other adhoc duties is covered by local workman Rob Flight.
 Please feel to highlight any issues or areas in the Parish that may need some attention.

 If you have any questions that you would like answered, or want to share any views with the Council or even spot any problems that need reporting in the Parish, please contact the Clerk Mrs Shirley Wong in the first instance.